Skip to main content

 What can you make in a Vitamix blender?

-You explore more options with the cookbook that Vitamix includes in most blenders or online on its website, where it has blender recipes for breads and doughs, non-dairy milks, cocktails, and even entrees.
+You can explore more options with the cookbook that Vitamix includes with most blenders, or online on its website, where it offers recipes for breads and doughs, non-dairy milks, cocktails, and even entrees.

 Should you buy a refurbished Vitamix blender?